**FREE (PLASTIC-FREE) SHIPPING OVER $89 IN AU | $9.95 FOR AU ORDERS BELOW $89**

 While the process of creating silicone is obviously much more scientific than this simple explanation, the result is a cost-effective product free from BPA, phthalates, and petroleum.

 What about plastic?
-98% of plastic is made from chemicals sourced from fossil fuels.
+98% of plastic is made from over 13,000 chemicals sourced from fossil fuels.
 Fossil fuels are a broad term for non-renewable energy, such as coal, gas, and oil.
 Did you know plastic is made from the same material we fuel our cars with?
 It just goes through a different refining process.
 Gross.

 You often see me freeze my silicone food pouches and use my silicone baking mats in the oven.
 Here is why that is safe to do.